Flag This Hub

 There are especially countless of Asians and Mexican restaurants that are patronized daily in large numbers by the indigenes.
 I'm finding that more and more southerners are opting for rice and beans dishes in place of their regular mashed potatoes, gravy, collard greens, and fried chicken.

 At a recent Nigerian party, the favorite was the different rice dishes, jollof, fried rice (Nigerian Style), and rice and beans.
 Having meaty stew on white rice and beans (an African specialty) instead of the regular gravy on rice, was especially intriguing to most of the guest.
 Everybody wanted the recipe.
-So here it is.
+So here it is:

 Preparing The Rice & Beans (Peas)